Reolink IP NVR/camera

 under HTTP.
 An SSL certificate can still be enforced for external connections, by, for instance, using the NGINX add-onor NGINX Proxy Manager add-on instead of a globally enforced SSL certificate.

-To see if a Reolink integration is currently using ONVIF push
+To see if a Reolink integration is currently using TCP push

 , ONVIF long polling